 When you strip away the layers and colours you left with real people, beautiful and ancient cities, traditions and beliefs.
 I didn’t only see India, I felt India and it is a place I will always return to visit friends and to see what is around the next corner.

 I know so many people that are intrigued to visit India but are so hesitant, do your research and go on a journey you will never regret!
-Here is a great guide that includes a travel budget for South East Asia to get you started!
+Here is a great guide that includes a travel budget for South East Asia to get you started and if you in India and would love to travel then this is a great post on Visa for Indians.

 Have you been to India?
 Drop us a comment below and tell us what has been your most memorable moment?